james-murr8/IMS-for-a-Store/README.md

         Methods:
             process_transaction(self, products): Processes a transaction, updating inventory and generating a transaction record.

-Usage:
+Sample Usage:

-    Initialization:
-        Creates a store instance.
-        Adds products (e.g., Water, Soda, Tea, Chips, Gummy bears) to the inventory.

-    CLI (Command-Line Interface):

-        Offers three options:
+The code provides a sample usage of the classes and a command-line interface to interact with the store.
+It allows you to:

-            View Product Info (Choice 1): Allows users to view product information by entering a product ID.
-If the ID is invalid, it prints "Im sorry, we do not have that here."
+    View product information by providing the product ID.
-            Process Transaction (Choice 2): Enables users to add products to a transaction until they enter 0.
-It calculates the total amount and generates a transaction record.
+    Process a transaction by selecting products and quantities, and it prints out the transaction details.
-            Exit (Choice 3): Exits the program.
+    Exit the application.

+If an invalid choice is entered in the CLI, it will print "Sorry, I'm not sure what you are looking for."

         Handles invalid user choices with a message: "Sorry, I'm not sure what you are looking for."

-Note: This system does not handle edge cases, such as negative quantities or incorrect user inputs.
-It provides a basic structure that can be extended for more complex store management scenarios.
+Note: This system does not handle negative quantities